joakim-brannstrom/dextool_mutate_demo/docker/README.md

 The `1.5` directory contains the latest version of Mosquitto for that series, and provide the basis of the official image.

-`1.4.12` is the version using Alpine packaged Mosquitto, which will be removed at the next minor release.

 The `generic` directory contains a generic Dockerfile that can be used to build arbitrary versions of Mosquitto based on the released tarballs as follows: